is part of the Informa Markets Division of Informa PLC

-CONSTRUCT’s Exhibitor Success & ROI Center is you and your entire staff’s FREE, on-demand, 24/7 exhibiting knowledge resource to give you answers to your most pressing exhibiting challenges, expand your exhibiting know-how, and improve your company’s exhibiting performance and ROI.
-Three easy ways to find the information, answers, and solutions you need to keep up and stay ahead:
+CONSTRUCT wants to add more value to your exhibit.
+That’s why we’ve launched the award-winning Exhibitor Success & ROI Center.
+This is you and your staff’s FREE, on-demand, 24/7 exhibiting productivity knowledge resource.
+You’ll find answers to your exhibiting challenges, expand your exhibiting know-how, and improve your company's exhibiting performance and ROI.

 The program is fueled by industry-leader Jefferson Davis and his Competitive Edge team.
 Their Exhibitor Success & ROI Center (ESRC) and Exhibiting Effectiveness Evaluation (E3) programs were recently honored with TRADESHOW EXECUTIVE's Gold 100 Award for best program to help exhibitors maximize their ROI.